 - cleaning surfaces that might have been contaminated such as nappy-changing tables with detergent and water

 - cleaning toys, clothing or other items that you think might be contaminated

 - avoiding the sharing of cups, cutlery, towels and toothbrushes

-- encouraging your child to cover their nose and mouth with a tissue or their arm when they cough or sneeze
+- encouraging your child to cover their nose and mouth with a tissue or their arm if a tissue is not available when they cough or sneeze

 How is enterovirus in children treated?